samanbarghi/uThreads-exp/info.md

 - [x] Yield before read
 - [ ] Using a counter with nonblocking polls (uThread)
 - [x] IO Semaphore
+- [x] N+1 cores for N worker threads

 ---

 Poller thread polls only when a kThread is out of work, or semaphore timer is expired (5ms).
 Yield before run.
+This is different than 5ms-2 since we use N+1  cores for N worker threads.

 ## Poller thread